KatarinaPopikova/ppds2022/README.md

 If we tested the creation of a three-dimensional distribution of threads and blocks (each thread takes care of one color per pixel).
 The simulation of the calculation took more time ![duration_3D](resources/img_3D.png).
-If we had the actual calculation on the graphics card, it would ktake the same time.
+If we had the actual calculation on the graphics card, it would take the same time.